tnware/django-entra-auth/README.md

 ## Features

-*   Integrates Django with Microsoft Entra ID (Azure AD) or Active Directory Federation Services (ADFS).
+*   Integrates Django with Microsoft Entra ID (formerly Azure AD)
-*   Provides seamless single sign on (SSO) for your Django project.
+*   Provides seamless single sign on (SSO) for your Django project
-*   Auto creates users and adds them to Django groups based on info received from the identity provider.
+*   Auto creates users and adds them to Django groups based on info received from Entra ID
-*   Includes `TokenLifecycleMiddleware` to manage Access, Refresh, and On-Behalf-Of (OBO) tokens in the user session, enabling delegated API access (e.g., Microsoft Graph).
-See [Token Lifecycle docs](docs/token_lifecycle.md) for details.
-(Note: Link might need adjustment)
+*   **Token Lifecycle Management** (new): Automatically handles storing, refreshing, and encrypting access/refresh tokens
+*   **On-Behalf-Of Token Support** (new): Simplifies access to Microsoft Graph API and other delegated access scenarios
-*   Django Rest Framework (DRF) integration: Authenticate against your API with an access token.
+*   Django Rest Framework (DRF) integration: Authenticate against your API with an Entra ID access token

+While building on the original django-auth-adfs, we've focused specifically on the Entra ID authentication scenario with enhancements for token management, storing them so that your application can securely and seamlessly delegate access to Graph API on behalf of your users.

 ## Installation